I opened my front door today and saw a telephone book lying there.

 These pages usually included full page ads for the fifteen thousand escort services in your hometown, which crowded out the two primary care physicians who actually stayed there to make a living.
 At least they’ll have plenty of escorts to choose from.

 The internet isn’t nearly as interesting, mainly because if you type in a search for a ‘vet’, it will bring up pages saying, ‘Did you mean, Rooms to let?
 Perhaps you’d like an escort?
 We have lots of those.”

 3) Telephone books help if your house is falling into a sinkhole

-I don’t know how furniture people do it, but they manage to build tables and cabinets and whatnot with one short leg.
+I don’t know how furniture people do it, but they manage to build tables and cabinets and whatnot with one leg shorter than the others.

 As your plate slides down the length of the table, you rush to the other end and insert a phone book under the short leg of the table, the local one, because the regular one is way too big.
 If you use the big one, you will have the opposite problem and your plate slides back the other way.
 Insert the little one, and now you have a level table.

 Voila!
 You were an engineer extraordinaire.